isomerpages/pmo-nptd/media-centre/press-releases/_posts/2023-04-14-post-Addendum to the President’s Address at the Opening of the Second Session of the 14th Parliament.md

 **Building a Better Singapore for All**

-he Government’s ability to think ahead and plan for the long term is key in ensuring Singapore’s continued survival and success.
+The Government’s ability to think ahead and plan for the long term is key in ensuring Singapore’s continued survival and success.
 We will continue to strengthen forward planning capabilities across the Government.
 We will work with Singaporeans to achieve a better Singapore that will endure and thrive for generations to come.